Skip to Main Content

 Key takeaways

-• A travel credit card offers points or miles for the purchases you make with the card that you can redeem for future travel.
+• A travel credit card offers reward points or miles for the purchases you make with the card.

-• In terms of redemption, you'll typically get the most value by redeeming toward travel in your issuer's portal or by transferring rewards to hotel and airline loyalty programs.
+• You’ll typically get the most value out of your earned rewards by redeeming toward travel in your issuer’s portal or by transferring points.

 • Before applying for a travel card, consider its fees, ongoing rewards structure and first-year welcome bonus opportunity.